 Do one of the following:

 To select a schedule based on the calendar, click Daily, Weekly, Monthly, or One time, click Next; specify the schedule you want to use, and then click Next.

 To select a schedule based on common recurring events, click When the computer starts or When I log on, and then click Next.

 To select a schedule based on specific events, click When a specific event is logged, click Next; specify the event log and other information using the drop-down lists, and then click Next.

 To schedule a program to start automatically, click Start a program, and then click Next.

 Click Browse to find the program you want to start, and then click Next.

-Task Scheduler is a Microsoft Management Console (MMC) snap-in and it includes additional help for advanced users.
+Task Scheduler is a Microsoft Management Console (MMC) snap-in and includes additional help for advanced users.
 For more information, open Task Scheduler, click the Help menu, and then click Help Topics.